aloth/RogueGPT/README.md

 ## License

 RogueGPT is open-source and available under the GNU GPLv3 License.
-For more details, see the LICENSE file in the repository.
+For more details, see the [LICENSE](LICENSE) file in the repository.

 ## Acknowledgments

-This project leverages OpenAI's API for generating news fragments and pymongo for database interactions.
+- OpenAI for their groundbreaking GPT models
+- Streamlit for enabling rapid development of our web application
+- MongoDB for robust database solutions
+- The open-source community for invaluable tools and libraries

 ## Disclaimer

 RogueGPT is an independent research project and is not affiliated with, endorsed by, or in any way officially connected to OpenAI.
 The use of "GPT" within our project name is purely for descriptive purposes, indicating the use of generative pre-trained transformer models as a core technology in our research.
 Our project's explorations and findings are our own and do not reflect the views or positions of OpenAI or its collaborators.
 We are committed to responsible AI research and adhere to ethical guidelines in all aspects of our work, including the generation and analysis of content.

+---

+⭐ If you find RogueGPT interesting, give it a star on GitHub!

+📧 For more information, collaborations or to report issues, please [open an issue](https://github.com/aloth/RogueGPT/issues) on our GitHub repository.